-In the Unconfined Aquifer, high underground water salinities in excess of 15,000 milligrams per litre (mg/L) total dissolved solids (TDS) exist below the Coastal Plain.
+In the unconfined aquifer, high underground water salinities in excess of 15,000 milligrams per litre (mg/L) total dissolved solids (TDS) exist below the Coastal Plain.
 The underground water occurs at shallow depth ranging between 3-8m below ground level.
 The high salinity of this underground water makes it unsuitable for general use.
-Beneath the Mallee Highlands, where the underground water occurs at a depth of about 40-50m below ground level, low-salinity underground water (around 2,000 to 3,000 mg/L TDS) is used for irrigation, stock and domestic purposes (Figure 5).
+Beneath the Mallee Highlands, where the underground water occurs at a depth of about 40-50m below ground level, low-salinity underground water (around 2,000 to 3,000 mg/L TDS) allow water to be used for irrigation, stock and domestic purposes (Figure 5).

-1.2.2 | The Confined Aquifer
+1.5.2 The confined aquifer

-The Confined Aquifer lies underneath the Unconfined Aquifer and contains the Buccleuch Formation (known locally as 'coral').
+The confined aquifer lies underneath the unconfined aquifer and contains the Buccleuch Formation (known locally as 'coral').
 On the Coastal Plain, most underground water for irrigation, stock and domestic purposes is extracted from this formation.

 The Buccleuch Formation sits above the Renmark Group (Figure 2), and is composed of consolidated bryozoal limestone that lies at depths of about 90-100m below the Coastal Plain.
-The thickness varies, and local experience is that this formation is not laterally extensive.
+The thickness varies, and local experience shows that this formation is not laterally extensive.
 In the Peake area, this layer begins to merge laterally to the east with the more extensive Renmark Group Formation, characterised by interbedded sands and clays.